KaranPillay/KaranPillay/README.md

 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning NLP and OpenCV
 - 💞️ I’m looking to collaborate on Slack, Webex, Google Docs
-- 📫 How to mail me - karanpillay24@gmail.com
+- 📫 How to email me - karanpillay24@gmail.com

 <!---
 KaranPillay/KaranPillay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.